arnoudkooi/sn-scriptsync/README.md

 Besides that a file test_urls.txt is created.
 In this page you can add your own urls.
 When saving a file, ScriptSync will refresh the browser pages that match that URL, enabling live preview.

-Widget SCSS can be live edited, each change can immediate be previewd in the browser.
+Widget SCSS can be live edited, each change can immediate be previewed in the browser.
 See animation below.

 ![Use Extension](img/sn-scriptsync-css.gif)

+*Note: live preview, and realtime css is currently only supported in Chrome, not in FireFox*

 ## ESLint
 I recommend installing ESLint and the [ESLint ServiceNow plugin](https://www.npmjs.com/package/eslint-plugin-servicenow).